 NOTE 6: GPI is supported only when GBA is used.

 4d.
 The 5G PKMF of the 5G ProSe Remote UE shall generate KNRP freshness parameter 2 and derive KNRP using the UP-PRUK identified by UP-PRUK ID, RSC, KNRP freshness parameter 1 and KNRP freshness parameter 2 as specified in A.8.
 Then, the 5G PKMF of the 5G ProSe Remote UE sends a Key Response message that contains KNRP and KNRP freshness parameter 2 to the 5G PKMF of the 5G ProSe UE-to-Network Relay.
 This message shall include GPI if generated.
-The 5G PKMF of the 5G ProSe Remote UE shall also include the Remote User ID of the 5G ProSe Remote UE in the Key Response message to the 5G ProSe UE-to-Network Relay.
+The 5G PKMF of the 5G ProSe Remote UE shall also include the Remote User ID of the 5G ProSe Remote UE in the Key Response message to the 5G PKMF of the 5G ProSe UE-to-Network Relay.
 UP-PRUK ID is used as a Remote User ID in the present document.

 4e.
 The 5G PKMF of the 5G ProSe UE-to-Network Relay sends the Key Response message to the 5G ProSe UE-to-Network Relay, which includes Remote User ID, KNRP, KNRP freshness parameter 2, the GPI if used to calculate a fresh UP-PRUK to the UE-to-Network Relay.

 5a.
 The 5G ProSe UE-to-Network Relay shall derive the session key (KNRP-SESS) from KNRP and then derive the confidentiality key (NRPEK) (if applicable) and integrity key (NRPIK) based on the PC5 security policies as specified in TS 33.536 [6].
 The 5G ProSe UE-to-Network Relay shall store the Remote User ID received in step 4d.
+The establishment of KNRP ID and KNRP-sess ID are specified in TS 33.536 [6].
 The 5G ProSe UE-to-Network Relay sends a Direct Security Mode Command message to the 5G ProSe Remote UE.
 This message shall also include the KNRP Freshness Parameter 2 in addition to the parameters specified in TS 33.536 [6] and shall be protected as specified in TS 33.536 [6].

 5b.
 If the 5G ProSe Remote UE receives the message containing the GPI, it processes the GPI as described in TS 33.223 [9].
 The 5G ProSe Remote UE shall derive the UP-PRUK and obtain the UP-PRUK ID from the GPI.